BLOG

 State Regulations for QIs

 When selecting a Qualified Intermediary, there are many options to choose from, some local and some national.
-While the idea of a local QI may seem attractive, a nationally recognized QI could provide the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r with a better experience and more robust knowledge of the rules & regulations of IRC Section 1031, including the most recent court cases.
+While the idea of a local QI may seem attractive, a nationally recognized QI could provide the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger with a better experience and more robust knowledge of the rules & regulations of IRC Section 1031, including the most recent court cases.

-It’s important to remember there is no federal regulation of Qualified Intermediaries, however there are some state-level regulations in a handful of states that are meant to protect the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r when facilitating an exchange with Relinquished Property within that state.
+It’s important to remember there is no federal regulation of Qualified Intermediaries, however there are some state-level regulations in a handful of states that are meant to protect the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger when facilitating an exchange with Relinquished Property within that state.
 We will focus on Colorado, Accruit’s headquarters, and California, a state with some of the most extensive requirements for Qualified Intermediaries.

 Colorado